microsoft/MCW-Securing-Azure-IoT-solutions/Whiteboard design session/WDS student guide - Securing the IoT end-to-end.md

 1. How will you secure the IoT Edge Devices?

 2. How will you secure the IoT Devices?

+*Azure Security*

+Describe how you will utilize Azure security features to secure the various resources such as the following:

+1. How will you secure the IoT Hub?

+2. How will you secure the IoT Device Provisioning Service?

 *Ensuring auditing and compliance*